CryptoBlockchainTechnologies/Flex-Farmer-Dashboard/README.md

 # Flex-Farmer-Dashboard
-Dashboard for FlexFarmer applocation by FlexPool
+Dashboard for FlexFarmer application by FlexPool